 7 | Hexo

-This site generator is often used for general purposes and supports the use of templates from different engines, which makes it a flexible choice for JS developers.
+This site generator is often used for general purposes and supports using templates from different engines, making it a flexible choice for JS developers.

-Next is another React Framework tool that allows you to do Static Site Generation, but also has the Zeit / Now hosting framework.
-A very recent update allows you optionally use Server Rendering for some routes in your site if necessary and includes the ability to easily to Preview, something that only Gatsby was offering before.
+Next is another React Framework tool that allows you to do Static Site Generation but also has the Zeit / Now hosting framework.
+A very recent update allows you optionally use Server Rendering for some routes in your site if necessary and includes the ability to quickly Preview, something that only Gatsby was offering before.

-Looks like we’ve got a real feature race going on here with the top 2 Static Site Generators!
+Looks like we’ve got an actual feature race going on here with the top 2 Static Site Generators!

 Agility CMS has a great starter all set for you in GitHub that demonstrates a lot of what Next has to offer.